briancrink/accessedu/documentation/addendum/adherence.md

 competitive game theory tactics, general intelligence theory, grades and standardized tests, and the business model of the 1880's.

-Early in my adolescence, I noticed an apparent neglect and void of curiosity and passion in schools - something I had grown up with living in a family of engineers; curiosity and passion - characteristics common among the edge-cases amassed throughout our education system and undoubtably central for the continuation of human progress.
+Early in my adolescence, I noticed an apparent void and neglect of curiosity and passion in schools - something I had grown up with living in a family of engineers.

+Both of which I see as undoubtably central for problem solvers and the greater continuation of human progress.

 After taking time away from formal education, I diverged in my studies toward a